 The Health Coverage Tax Credit (HCTC) is a federal program that helps pay a percent of health insurance premiums for health coverage under qualified plans.
 Adversely affected workers may claim it as one of the following:

-A tax credit on a federal tax return filed at the end of the year, or
+A tax credit on a federal tax return filed at the end of the year

-An advance reimbursement option upon paying 35 percent of the premium to HCTC.
+An advance reimbursement option upon paying 27.5 percent of the premium on a monthly basis to HCTC

 HCTC pays up to 72.5 percent for individuals participating in the Trade Adjustment Assistance (TAA) program and eligible for TRA and ATAA/RTAA.

 The Internal Revenue Service (IRS) administers the HCTC program.
-Additional information on HCTC is available on the IRS website.
+Additional information on HCTC is available at Health Coverage Tax Credit.

 Boards must be aware that to take advantage of HCTC, a Trade-certified worker or ATAA/RTAA recipient must meet the following conditions:

-Be eligible for TRA or ATAA/RTAA;
+Be eligible for TRA or ATAA/RTAA

-Be receiving TRA, A/RTAA, or unemployment insurance benefits, if benefits have not been exhausted;
+Be receiving TRA, A/RTAA, or unemployment insurance benefits, if benefits have not been exhausted

-Participate in a qualified health plan; and,
+Participate in a qualified health plan

-Be enrolled in a TAA-approved training program or have a waiver of the training requirement by the required deadline dates.
+Be enrolled in a TAA-approved training program or have a waiver of the training requirement by the required deadline dates

 D-106: Appeals and Complaints

 Boards must ensure that Workforce Solutions Office staff understands the appeals process as it relates to TAA-funded services and that staff informs participants of their right to appeal.
+Boards also must ensure that Workforce Solutions Office staff documents all interactions with participants and the result of that interaction in TWIST Counselor Notes.

-Boards must establish procedures to ensure that any request for TAA-funded services or benefits that are not approved results in a negative recommendation transmitted to TWC’s TAA Technical Assistance.
+Boards must establish procedures to ensure that any request for TAA-funded services or benefits that is not approved results in a negative recommendation transmitted to TWC’s TAA Technical Assistance.

 TAA Technical Assistance makes the final determination on any negative determinations, such as denial of training or waiver, and will notify the participant of the determination and the appeals process and deadlines.
 Boards must be aware that any failure to provide a requested benefit within a suitable time is a denial of that benefit.